 Cheating will not be tolerated in class.
-Having someone else do your online homework assignment and tests are both violations of the academic integrity policy and either may result in failing grades and/or being dropped from the class.
+Having someone else do your online homework assignments and tests are both violations of the academic integrity policy and either may result in failing grades and/or being dropped from the class.
 Infractions such as these will be reported to the administration for tracking and possible college action.
-At any time you may be asked to prove that the submitted work on your account is actually yours.
+At any time I may ask you to prove that you have been doing the work in this course.

-\ Click Here for the MCC Attendance/Absences Policy
+Click Here for the MCC Attendance/Absences Policy